BrandonBian/scw/README.md

 5. Other computers can enter the URL provided by ngrok to access the webpage-GUI in real-time (note that free connection lasts 2 hours and support only one connection per time)

-### Using "localtunnel" to forward webpage-GUI to other computers via the Internet (06/12/2021)
+### Recommended: using "localtunnel" to forward webpage-GUI to other computers via the Internet (06/12/2021)

 LocalTunnel is probably a better alternative to ngrok, since it is free and not limited in connection time.